Elucidating and Dismantling the Bias Against Family, Friend, and Neighbor Care

 The assumption that FFN care is lower quality than licensed care isn’t based on robust research; the literature that does exist is scarce and uses measurements such as provider education level and number of structured activities, which are not appropriate indicators for this type of care.
 There are two interesting studies that have been published in the past few years: one from Tennessee, and one from Georgia.
 Both studies show that children who were randomly selected to attend the State’s PreK program, while better prepared academically at the start of Kindergarten, performed worse on both academic and behavioral measures after a few years.
 Some hypotheses for why these results occurred are that the child care arrangement the children who didn’t attend the PreK program (the control group) were in probably included a lot of child-led activities, and interactions with adults they’re close to and who love them.
 This isn’t to say that PreK or center-based programs are never the right setting for a child, just that it can’t be assumed that it’s best for everyone.

-Our project aims to investigate the bias that exists against FFN care in the field by first interviewing influential leaders in the ECE/child care field to assess their perceptions and beliefs about FFN care, and secondly to conduct focus groups with both FFN providers and parents who rely on FFN care to see what is actually happening on the ground, and how parents perceive their child care arrangement.
-We’re currently in phase two of the project, conducting the focus groups, and working on phase three which includes a parent survey.
+In phase 1 of this project, we aim to investigate the bias that exists against FFN care in the field by first interviewing influential leaders in the ECE/child care field to assess their perceptions and beliefs about FFN care.
+Then, we will conduct focus groups with both FFN providers and parents who rely on FFN care to see what is actually happening on the ground, and how parents perceive their child care arrangement.
+In addition, we will be creating a podcast to showcase stories of FFN providers and parents who use FFN care, highlighting their experiences.

-Keep your eyes open for the final report coming later this year!
-For any questions please contact Gemma DiMatteo at gdimatteo@rrnetwork.org.
+We’re currently nearing the end of phase 1, keep an eye out for the podcast and report coming later this year!
+For any questions, please contact research@rrnetwork.org.